‘Three years longer to get fired!’: Rassie on Siya, Hacjivah, Sharks Boks and 2027 World Cup

 “And even if we bugger it up, they sometimes understand.
 So, four years is a long time to mix and match, and we will certainly do that.”

-Erasmus stated that he will spread the net wider to bring in fresh blood as the evolution of the Bok squad continues.
+Talking about mixing and matching, Erasmus stated that he will spread the net wider over the next few years to bring in fresh blood as the evolution of the Bok squad continues.

-The 2019 World Cup squad formed the core of the 2023 group in France, but that is unlikely to be the case again in Australia in 2027.
+The 2019 World Cup squad formed the core of the 2023 group in France, but that is unlikely to be the case again in Australia in 2027, as the age profile of the players go into the 30s.

 “I think it’s definitely going to be different than from 2019 to 2023.
 I think there will be more new faces in this cycle than there was in the previous cycle, without a doubt,” Erasmus said.